harvesthill/reddit-wiki-archive/steroids/datbtrue.md

 The problem is that while long-lasting analogues of GHRH do not result in desensitization and pronounced down-regulation, long-lasting analogues of GHRP-6 do desensitize and consequently lose effectiveness.

 CJC-1295 brings about persistent and chronically elevated levels of GH while GHRP-6 if injected a couple of times a day amplifies the very important GH pulses.
 The two compounds greatly compliment each other.
-In the previous article on GHRH &amp;amp; CJC-1295 we discussed the importance of pulsation which has been shown to be necessary for growth.
+In the previous article on GHRH & CJC-1295 we discussed the importance of pulsation which has been shown to be necessary for growth.
 The other important component of anabolism is chronic GH elevation.

 Continuously elevated levels of GH increase IGF-I levels more than intermittent increases in GH.
 The intermittent nature of GH release brought on by GHSs' mode of action does create a rise in IGF-I levels but the anabolic effect may not be pronounced.